Study of Multilayer Flow of Viscous Incompressible Fluid and Application of Its Results for Capillary Blood Flow Simulation

 Taking into account the arguments used for formula (10), the solution of the boundary-contact problem (6)-(9) about an eccentric flow of a multi-layer fluid in a circular tube in the bipolar cylindrical coordinate system takes, in the domain , the following form

-For the constants are defined from the compatible system of (or of in the case) of linear algebraic equations with or unknowns.
+are defined from the compatible system of (or of

 Flows of homogeneous and multilayer liquids along tubes of eccentric circular ring cross-sections have been considered for the first time.
 Naturally, as it has been mentioned above, only analytical solutions are implied.